For many organizations, their data is their most valuable resource.

 For employees wishing to share files or access them more easily from off-site, uploading them to personal cloud storage seems like a good idea.
 This is especially true in the wake of COVID-19 as telework has become commonplace.

 The problem with this is that data on personal cloud accounts is no longer visible to the organization and may be exposed by poorly-configured security settings.
 As a result, external attackers may be able to gain access to and steal this exposed data.
-As cloud usages increased due after COVID-19, employees became 85% more likely to unintentionally leak files.
+As cloud usages increased due to COVID-19, employees became 85% more likely to unintentionally leak files.

 Protecting against this type of data exfiltration requires a two-step approach.
 Achieving visibility into high-risk activities like cloud uploads is essential to blocking this unintentional data leakage.